taddeseanb/kenya-hub/docs/user/index.md

  ![mapviewer feedback](./img/mapviewer_feedback.png)

-**Step 4:** Explore the basic settings of the mapviewer.
+**Exercise 4:** Explore the basic settings of the mapviewer.
 Change the map settings, take the tour at the help button, download your current map, measure distances and go to your location.

 **The Sidebar**